Left Continue shopping

 The Portuguese context in the 1970s

-Portugal, in 1974, had a low economic status compared to other European nations, and its society was characterized by moral conservatism and restricted freedoms for its citizens.
-The country was also embroiled in colonial conflicts in Angola, which was a Portuguese colony, as well as facing revolts for independence in Mozambique and its other colonies.
+The country was also entangled in colonial conflicts, notably in Angola, a Portuguese colony, as well as facing independence movements in Mozambique and other colonies.

-As a result, officers and non-commissioned officers appealed to Marcelo Caetano for a political resolution to the colonial wars.
+Consequently, officers and non-commissioned officers appealed to Marcelo Caetano for a political resolution to the colonial wars.

 April 25, 1974 hour by hour

-25 April at 00:20AM : The MFA military forces gained control of the national radio station and proceeded to broadcast "Grândola, Vila Morena," a song advocating for the liberation of Portugal.
+The MFA military forces gained control of the national radio station and proceeded to broadcast "Grândola, Vila Morena," a song advocating for the liberation of Portugal.

 Shortly thereafter, the military troops began to mobilize: those stationed in Santarém made their way to Lisbon, while troops located in Figueira da Foz, Lisbon, Mafra, Tomar, Vendas Novas, Viseu, and other locations strategically positioned themselves around their targets.